Debosmita-Chakraborty/DebosmitaC/README.txt

+This is my personal website, made from a template by HTML5UP.
+I added many pages and customised the design and flow to make it truly my own.
+It showcases all my personal and professional capabilities.
+Enjoy!

 Solid State by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)